Clean-Master-Privacy/applications/README.md

 -------
 license right 2024 gamestime102 from the creator clean master privacy

-The code and data files in this distribution are licensed under the terms of the GPLv3 as published by the Free Software Foundation.
+The code and data files in this distribution are licensed under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See https://www.gnu.org/licenses/ for a copy of this license.